 Please log into your user account regularly to check the status of your application.
 If we need further information or documents, we will inform you directly via your account’s status overview page.

 The Committee evaluates each application within three admission rounds.
-The selection process is concluded by end of April at the latest.
-A detailed description of the selection process can be found in the "Admission of foreign applicants to the Master's Level" fact sheet.
+The selection process is concluded by the end of April at the latest.
+For a detailed description of the selection process, refer to admission of foreign applicants to the master's level.

 Your admission is conditional until you submit certified copies of the following degree documents:

 Do not send any original documents in the post!
-A copy is considered to be officially certified if the content of the copy is identical to the original documents and if the home university or an official body confirms this with stamp and signature.
-Authenticated copies of the documents pass into the possession of the University of St.Gallen.
-They will not be returned.
+A copy is considered to be officially certified if the content of the copy is identical to the original documents and if the home university or an official body confirms this by means of a stamp and signature.
+Authenticated copies of the documents pass into the possession of the University of St.Gallen; they will not be returned.

 As soon as you have submitted all the necessary documents, your admission is unconditional.
 We will send you a confirmation email.

-Please find detailed information on the next steps before the start of your studies, accommodation, insurance and visa under the following link
+Please find detailed information on the next steps before the start of your studies, including advice on accommodation, insurance and visas, under Starting your studies.

 The Admissions and Crediting Office checks your personal data and your electronically submitted documents.
 You will hear from us no later than six weeks following your completion of the online application.